KleinMichalGit/SQLInjectionAnalyzer/UnitTests/README.md

 # Unit Tests
 Unit tests for all types of analyzers, config file reader and input reader.
-In this folder, there are also helpful tool for creating own unit tests.
+In this folder, there are also helpful tools for creating own unit tests.

 ## What are Unit Tests
 "In computer programming, `unit testing` is a software testing method by